Date nights ยท 7 min read

 The non-game takeaway

+The thing nobody tells you when you're shipping a couples game for a living: the goal is to slowly make ourselves unnecessary.
 The game is scaffolding.
-The game isn't the point.
-If playing a couples game makes you less reliant on the game over time โ because you've built the muscle of playing together, trying new things, and actually communicating โ it's doing its job.
-The best version of "I used to use a couples game" is "I don't really need one anymore, but we still play every few weeks."
+If playing one makes you less reliant on it over time โ because you've built the muscle of trying things and actually saying what you want out loud โ then it worked.
+The best version of "I used to use a couples game" is "I don't really need one anymore, but we still play every few weeks because it's fun."

 Keep reading